libbpf/libbpf/README.md

 Some major Linux distributions come with kernel BTF already built in:
   - Fedora 31+
   - RHEL 8.2+
+  - OpenSUSE Tumbleweed (in the next release, as of 2020-06-04)

 If your kernel doesn't come with BTF built-in, you'll need to build custom kernel.
 You'll need: